eu-cpsc211/cpsc211/notes/1-objects-classes/1a-objects-classes.md

 #### Exercise: extend the simple rectangle program

 **Step 1:** add another set of variables to track the dimensions of another rectangle.
-Add another set of `cout` statements to display the second rectangles area and perimeter.
+Add another set of `cout` statements to display the second rectangle's area and perimeter.

 **Step 2:** refactor the area and perimeter computations into functions.